- First Name

 - About Me

-Lori Daggar specializes in early American and Native American history.
-Her research locates and follows connections between diverse peoples, locales, and ideas, and this approach enables her to link interests in empire and indigenous histories to problems related to market development, philanthropy, and race in early America.
+Lori Daggar specializes in early North American history.
+Her research locates and follows connections between diverse peoples, locales, and ideas, and this approach enables her to link interests in empire and Indigenous histories to problems related to market development, philanthropy, and race in early America.

 - Recent Publications